 However, it is precisely the ongoing exchange between the particular and the general, between the particular circumstances of this one group of Christians and the circumstances of so many groups in distress all over world, between the specific situation in the Middle East, and that of many societies in conflict, that makes our contribution relevant to a much wider public.
 Understanding the dynamics of majorities and minorities, of the role of religion and language in modern day societies, are of crucial importance in building strong and inclusive societies – in the Middle East and in the West, in North and in South.[xxxv]

 There are no easy solutions fort the complicated societal questions of today.
-There is no simple recipe on how to live together.
-But as much as we need good medicine, solid well-built bridges and healthy crops, we need stories, many stories, to understand our past and our future, our shared past and our shared future.
+There is no simple recipe for how to live together.
+But as much as we need good medicine, solid well-built bridges and healthy crops, we need stories, multiple stories, to understand our past and our future, our shared past and our shared future.
 And whether we are personally inspired by religious faith or not, whatever kind of rituals we participate in to structure our lives, religion forms an intrinsic part of the stories that have constituted our world.
-Without understanding these stories we do not understand ourselves and we will not understand the other.
+Without understanding these stories we do not understand ourself and we will not understand the other.

 [i] This piece is the translation of my inaugural address given on December 2, 2016, at Radboud University (Nijmegen, Netherlands) on the occasion of the official acceptance of the special chair of Eastern Christian Studies.
 Compared to the Dutch original (‘Christen in Not!
 Hilfe!’
 Franz Werfels Musa Dagh (1933) en het verhaal van de geesteswetenschappen, Radboud Universiteit 2016) this version is slightly expanded as to notes and references, and shortened as to the traditional ‘Thank you’ at the end.
 May 5, 2017, I presented this English version during the yearly meeting of the Gesellschaft zum Studium des Christlichen Ostens in Salzburg.
 Thanks are due to many people who in one way or another contributed to the discussions underlying this piece (see the Dutch version), but friend and colleague Theo van Lint, professor of Armenian Studies in Oxford who advised me many years ago to read this novel, deserves to be singled out.